CrePsooG/web-authoring-portofolio-Eduard-Duica/planning.md

 ## Planning main page

 - **Header** with the name of the my website
-- a nav showing the page you are on
+- a nav showing the page you are on in **bold text** and other avalible pages
 - 2 boxes: left and right
-- the box on the right (about the project):
+- the box on the left (about the project):
+    - a big box
     - A h2 size **title** in the top middle of the box
     - A **paragraph** with text
     - below the paragraph 2 short (about page 2 and 3) descriptions next to each other:
         - each description has a title
-        - describle what the following is about
+        - describle what the topic is about
         - button below each of them -> link to correct page
-- the box on the left (form):
+- the box on the right (form):
+    - a smaller box
     - A h2 size **title** in the top middle of the box
     - A **paragraph** with text
     - a text input field
-    - a email input field
+    - an email input field
-    - 2 check boxes with text on the left
+    - 2 check boxes with text on the right
     - **submit button**
 - **Background**: a picture
 - **Footer** with text and a **symbol**